frantret/yapg/README.md

 yapg is a simple password generator.

 It is implemented in Python.
-Its only dependancy is a basic Python installation.
+Its only dependency is a basic Python installation.
 More specifically, Python 3.4 or above.